 Overview

-Jil Sander is a German‑born luxury fashion house renowned for its minimalist aesthetic and precision tailoring.
+Jil Sander is a German-born luxury fashion house known for its minimalist aesthetic and precision tailoring.
 Designer Jil Sander, who trained as a textile engineer and worked briefly as a fashion journalist, founded her eponymous label in Hamburg in 1968 and presented her first women’s collection in 1973, offering sleek suits and refined separates to a new generation of businesswomen.
+Ownership changes have marked the brand’s evolution: Prada acquired it in 1999, leading to creative tensions that saw Sander leave and return before the label was sold to Change Capital Partners in 2006 and then to OTB Group in 2021.

+Simone Bellotti became creative director in 2025.
+The label works across ready-to-wear, accessories, fragrances, and tailoring.
 Her streamlined silhouettes and neutral palettes contrasted with the era’s excess, setting a new standard for understated luxury and influencing the rise of power dressing.

-Despite these shifts, Jil Sander continues to champion innovation within a minimalist framework, producing ready‑to‑wear, accessories and fragrances that prioritise workmanship and purpose.
 Collections shown in Milan and Paris maintain a consistent identity rooted in purity of form, while the brand’s influence can be seen in the broader adoption of minimalist design across luxury fashion.

 Philosophy